-Amidst the desi environment of India it was British who pioneered the inception of Tennis.
-During the British era in India, the British officers ruled the tennis courts in India.
-It was only in 1908, that an Indian player, Sardar Nihal Singh, played in the courts for the first time.
+In 1908, Sardar Nihal Singh played in the tennis courts for the first time.
 In 1915, Mohammad Saleem became the first Indian tennis champion by winning the Punjab Championship.
-He dominated the court by the dint of his excellent performance.
-Saleem continued to win subsequent tournaments till 1926 with his phenomenal game play.
 Nagu and NS Iyer also left their mark by winning many championships during that time.
-Players like, Sumant Misra, Man Mohan Lal and Ghouse Mohammed soon followed.
 Ghouse Mohammed got the honour of carrying the Indian Tennis flag in 1920 and reached the Quarter-finals in Wimbledon Tennis Championship in 1938, the first Indian to do so.

 During the 1960s, Ramanathan Krishnan was one of the renowned names in Wimbledon, and achieved great heights by his outstanding feats.
-Born in 1937, Krishnan, initially known as T R Kannan, started playing tennis when he was just 10 years old, at the Kalkatora stadium, Delhi.
 He won the Wimbledon junior championship in 1954.He has beaten top class international players like Rod Laver, Roy Emerson and Neale Fraser.
 Ramanathan Krishnan conquered Indian tennis.
 During the 1960s, he also received the Padma Bhushan and the Arjuna Award.

 After that, Ramesh Krishnan also showed excellent performances in various international Tennis events and brought glory to India.
 He was ranked world No.23.
 Ramesh was also ranked world No 1 in the junior category.
 Ramesh Krishnan successfully won 13 ATP singles through his brilliant performance.

-In the recent times, Leander Paes is considered to be the most successful players in Mixed Doubles and Men's Doubles categories.
-In 1991, Paes turned professional.
+Leander Paes is considered to be the most successful player in Mixed Doubles and Men's Doubles categories.
 He has won a bronze medal at the Atlanta Olympics, in 1996 to become the first Indian in more than 4 decades to win an individual medal in the Olympics.
-Leander Paes, along with Mahesh Bhupathi, was ranked number 1.
+Leander Paes, along with Mahesh Bhupathi who was ranked number 1.